Ingólfur Arnarson And The Foundation Of Iceland’s Capital City, Reykjavík

 According to Landnámabók (a medieval manuscript detailing the Norse settlement of Iceland), Ingólfur Arnarson is widely ascribed to have been one of the first permanent settlers of Iceland, alongside his wife, Hallveig Fróðadóttir, and his foster brother Hjörleifur Hróðmarsson.

 A nobleman of Norwegian descent, Ingólfur (his name literally meaning ‘noble wolf’) was forced to leave early medieval Norway during the late part of the 9th century in the wake of a skirmish in which he and his foster brother took part against the sons of a powerful Norse jarl (earl).

 So it is that after he had murdered two of the Norse jarl’s sons he was forced to give up all of his land possessions to him.
 Having virtually speaking nothing to stand for in his native land, Ingólfur decided to set sail westward, in a quest for a better life.

 At some point throughout the early 870s, he embarked along with his wife, Hjörleifur’s family, some slaves in their service, and anything else valuable that they could pack up.
-Among these things were a pair of stone pillars he had thrown off board while in the proximity of Iceland.
+Among these things were a pair of carved wooden pillars he had thrown off board while in the proximity of Iceland.
 Because he wanted to live in a place directed by divine intervention, these pillars represented the will of the Norse gods.
 Thereupon, when the pillars reached the shores of Iceland Ingólfur knew he had to settle there.